 Many wedding photographers find this style to be the best, not only to carry around for 8 hours but also because you can use two of them at a time to carry two cameras.

-Wrist and hand straps – are mostly used with small or lightweight cameras like the mirrorless system.
+Wrist and hand straps – these camera attachments are mostly used with small or lightweight cameras like the mirrorless system.
 It gives a break to your neck and shoulders while keeping your camera (literally) on hand.

 11. Nifty Fifty